Last Updated on 12 October 2024 by Cycloscope

 My experience learning to Kitesurf with Surfstore Africa

-I had a great time learning kitesurfing with Matthew from Surfstore Africa, he is very patient and overall a super-nice guy, no show-offs, no brag.
+I had a great time learning kitesurfing with Matthew from Surfstore Africa, he is very patient and overall a super-nice guy, with no show-offs, and no brags.

 The second day I got all suited up and into the water.
-The first half of the lesson was kite-control in the water, dealing with waves crashing on me, relaunching the kite from the water.
+The first half of the lesson was kite control in the water, dealing with waves crashing on me, and relaunching the kite from the water.
 The second half was so much fun: body-dragging… in pills, using the kite to drag your body around in the water.

-The third day we finally took the board with us.
-Matthew focused on making me master the body dragging exercises for the first hour, then I tried to stand on the board, which was all-but-easy, especially since the sea was a bit wavier than usual on that day.
+On the third day, we finally took the board with us.
+Matthew focused on making me master the body dragging exercises for the first hour, then I tried to stand on the board, which was all but easy, especially since the sea was a bit wavier than usual on that day.
 I managed to stand and ride for a few seconds… now I’m more than ever willing to practice and practice and practice!

 The infamous South African white sharks and the Shark Spotting System

 Yes, everybody knows that… there are a lot of big white sharks in South Africa.
-Incidents are pretty rare though, since 1990 only 1 out of 4 shark attacks resulted in a serious injury, only 15% were fatal.
-This means 1.2 casualties per year in the whole of South Africa (source).
+Incidents are pretty rare though, since 1990 only 1 out of 4 shark attacks resulted in a serious injury, and only 15% were fatal.
+This means 1.2 casualties per year in the whole of South Africa.

 Cape Town enforces a thigh regime of shark-attack-prevention, with nets on the most commonly used beaches and dedicated shark-spotting towers upon the hills (what a job…).